balta2ar/algorithms-on-graphs/week6/README.md

   get away with simple check whether a vertice has been visited by the other direction.
 For Bidirectional AStar you need to bookkeep mu, and check top_f + top_r >= mu after every iteration.

+* When front queues are exhausted, make sure to check whether there has been any path found, check mu.
+If there is, there is a short path.

+* Add simple check in the beginning of the query to test whether source == target.